Please enter your email in order to download this publication.

 - High quality talent doesn’t hear praise: Nice cultures can mean that top performers and high potential leaders are never told how valuable they are to the company.
 The fear in a nice culture is that someone might feel bad if they find out they aren’t in the top 20%.
 An easy solution to this is to have A Prize in Every Box.

 - It hurts diversity and inclusion: A falsely nice culture is anti-diversity and anti-inclusion.
 Bob says he’s working on making his team more diverse and it’s been a 10-year effort so far with no results.
 But, he’s trying, so let’s be nice and not force him to take more decisive action.

 Let’s redefine a “nice culture” so that it benefits everyone in your organization as well as your external stakeholders.
 The new definition of nice rests on transparency and allowing adults to make smart decisions about their own careers.

 In addition to the behaviors described earlier, the new nice means that your company will:

 - Create and reinforce clear standards of performance: You’ll set clear goals for all employees and frequently communicate to them about their performance against those standards.
-The science is clear that big goals and clear feedback drive superior results, so it wouldn’t be nice to not do this.
+The science is clear that big goals and clear feedback drive superior results, so it wouldn’t be nice not to do this.

 - Be transparent with employees about their potential in the organization: It’s very nice to tell someone that they have the opportunity to be a valued employee for many years to come.
-That doesn’t have to mean that they’ll be promoted or receive an over-sized bonus during their career.
+That doesn’t have to mean that they’ll be promoted or receive an oversized bonus during their career.
 It’s nice to tell solid performers that they are solid performers.